Education, love, and community: The work of Rabbis Deborah Tract and David Katz

 Katz is also known for his musical attributes as a cantor rabbi and has performed nationwide.
 Katz takes the stage every year alongside different performers at the temple’s Concert Of Love.

-“The concert is the temples’s gift to the community to create more healing and community connection and togetherness,” ge said.
+“The concert is the temple’s gift to the community to create more healing and community connection and togetherness,” he said.

 Both rabbis said they strive to create a safe and compassionate environment for all as the state of the world leaves many with anxiety.